dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

    struct sk_buff.
  * Register R0 is an implicit output which contains the data fetched from the packet.
- * Registers R1-R5 are scratch registers that are clobbered after the instruction.
+ * Registers R1-R5 are scratch registers that are clobbered by the instruction.

 **TODO**: Word more generically than specifically depending on struct sk_buff.